 More radioactive particles found at Dalgety Bay beach

-More than 80 radioactive particles have been found since an environmental watchdog removed highly radioactive material from a Fife beach.
+More radioactive particles have been found by an environmental watchdog as officers monitor a beach where highly radioactive material was discovered.

-The material has been found during work to trace the radioactive source, which is due to be completed over the next two weeks.
+The discovery was made during work to trace the radioactive source, which is due to be completed over the next two weeks.

 The MoD said it would look into the need for remedial work once a report on the area had been published.